 Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

-Hourly pay for qualified hotel receptionists can rise to £10 a year or more.
+Hourly pay for qualified hotel receptionists can rise to £11 or more.
 Benefits can include a free uniform, free on-shift meals and discounts on hotel rates.

 You work shifts including early mornings, nights and weekends.